kenchris/urlpattern-polyfill/README.md

 // CJS module loading (Node.js)
 require("urlpattern-polyfill");

-// ESM module loading (Node.js and browser) if (!globalThis.URLPattern) {
+// Conditional ESM module loading (Node.js and browser) if (!globalThis.URLPattern) {
   await import("urlpattern-polyfill");
 }
 /**
- * The above is the recommend way to load the ESM module.
+ * The above is the recommended way to load the ESM module, as it only
- * However, when you can't use top level await,
- * you can load it like this:
+ * loads it on demand, thus when not natively supported by the runtime or
+ * already polyfilled.
  */
 import from "urlpattern-polyfill";

+/**
+ * In case you want to replace an existing implementation with the polyfill:
+ */
+import {URLPattern} from "urlpattern-polyfill";
+globalThis.URLPattern = URLPattern
 ```

 Basic example